Hugoggt/Master_thesis/README.md

-# A Novel Multimodal Approach for Surgery Video Report Generation with Large Language Models
+# Enhancing Surgical Documentation through Multimodal Visual-Temporal Transformers and Generative AI

 This repository contains code and resources for the Master's thesis **"A Novel Multimodal Approach for Surgery Video Report Generation with Large Language Models"**.